 Symptoms and Signs of Acute Porphyrias

 Symptoms and signs of acute porphyrias involve the nervous system, abdomen, or both (neurovisceral).
 Attacks develop over hours or days and can last up to several weeks.
 Most gene carriers experience no, or only a few, attacks during their lifetime.
 Others experience recurrent symptoms.
-In women, recurrent attacks often coincide with the luteal phase of the menstrual cycle.
+In some women, recurrent attacks often coincide with the luteal phase of the menstrual cycle.

 The acute porphyric attack